FORUM CLUB HANDBALL – HEART OF THE GAME

 EHFM Men’s Club Board deputies 0

-Clubs will be eligible to vote if the club representative is physically present and the person present is registered by the club to registration@forumclubhandball.com latest the day before the meeting.
+Active member clubs will be eligible to vote if the club representative is physically present and the person present is registered by the club to registration@forumclubhandball.com 3 days before the meeting at the latest.

 It is not possible to delegate the vote to a third person (or club).
-The club delegate must be member of the Club Board.
+The club representative must be nominated the Club Board.

-In case of the resignation of a Board member during the electoral period, the Board member will be replaced during the next General Assembly.
+In case of the resignation of a Board member during the electoral period, the Board member can be replaced during the next General Assembly.

 In case of the resignation of an FCH officer during the electoral period, the FCH Board may appoint a person to replace him.

-Every club may propose one person as Board member in FCH.
+Every active member club may propose one person as Board member in FCH.

 Candidates to become FCH Board member have to be proposed by their club two weeks prior to the elections at the latest.
 They have to be Board members of their club.